uos/ros2_tutorial/ex05_behavior_trees/README.md

 # ex05_behavior_trees

+!! unfinished !!
+Help is appreciated.

 ## Deliberation Layer

 Action clients are normally implemented inside of high level robot control software, sometimes referred to as [deliberation layer](https://github.com/ros-wg-delib/awesome-ros-deliberation).
 The two most well-known concepts of deliberation are state machines and behavior trees.
-A state machine normally consists of a lot of action clients and connects them via transitions:
+Most of the states in a state machine are basically action clients that are calling and monitoring actions provided by the robot using a certain set of parameters, the states are connected via transitions:

 ![smach](./dat/smach.png)

-While I prefer the concept of state machines, the current trend in the ROS community is to use behavior trees.
-For behavior trees the concept stays the same.
-Nodes in the behavior tree should trigger and monitor the actions the robot provides.
+However, the current trend in the ROS community is to use behavior trees.
+For behavior trees the core concept stays the same.
+Nodes in a behavior tree trigger and monitor the actions the robot provides.
 More to this later.
 We will start with creating own actions and action server.

 ## BehaviorTree.CPP

 ### First Behavior Tree